 03 of 08

-Orticola ai Giardini Pubblici - Early to mid-May
+Orticola ai Giardini Pubblici - Mid-May

 The Giardini Pubblici, Milan's Public Gardens, are a fantastic place to spend a spring day, especially when the Orticola (plant and flower show) is going on.
 The technicolor displays of native and exotic plants and flowers are a perfect antidote to the stress of the big city.
 More information is available on the Orticola website.